wp-plugins/wp-e-commerce/readme.txt

 == Frequently Asked Questions ==

-= Where do I find DropShop and Grid View =

-From the BlogShop of course http://www.instinct.co.nz/shop/

 = How do I customize WP e-Commerce =

-First of all you should check out the presentation settings which are in the Shop Options page.
+First of all you should check out the Presentation settings which are in the Settings->Store page.

 Advanced users can edit the CSS (and do just about anything).
-Not so advanced users can contact Instinct and either purchase professional support.
+Not so advanced users can hire WP consultants developers and designers from [http://getshopped.org/resources/wp-consultants/](http://getshopped.org/resources/wp-consultants/ "http://getshopped.org/resources/wp-consultants/").

 == Screenshots ==

-We're taking this one step further.

-Check out our flickr guides online www.flickr.com/photos/danmilward/sets/72157594425079473/detail/

-== Readme Validator ==

-This readme was made using:
-wordpress.org/extend/plugins/about/validator/

-Totally totally cool tool!!
+1. Products list in WordPress backend
+2. Edit Product screen
+3. Single product page
+4. Checkout page